-Our proprietary methodology shapes the life of each project – from investigation through construction documents through construction administration – offering unprecedented control over every aspect of the project.
-Control over cost.
-Control over schedule.
-Control over quality.
+Our proprietary methodology shapes the life of each project–from investigation through construction documents through construction administration–offering unprecedented control over every aspect of the project, including cost, schedule, and quality.

 We don’t want to be surprised by a problem while we’re standing on a rig with the contractor, mid-way through the job.
-An early investigation of a problem’s nature and extent ultimately saves time and money.
+Early investigation of a problem’s nature and extent ultimately saves time and money.
 This involves:

 - Review of existing documentation.